aryan-salemababdi/CinemaStation/README.md

 # CinemaStation
-This App is Service Stream VOD
+This App is Service Stream VOD and developed by React Js

 coming soon ...